skipster1337/brswitch/README.md

 **Note:** an easy way to find your `steamapps\common` directory is to right click on Brick Rigs in your Steam library, choose to browse the local files and go up a level to `common`.
 That's where you have to save the script.

+Afterwards:
-Afterwards you should open the file in a text editor (like Notepad) and change the Brick Rigs and Steam paths to the ones that match yours.
-By default Steam is installed to `C:\Program Files (x86)\Steam` and if you installed it elsewhere you already know what to do.
+- Open the file in a text editor (like Notepad)
+- Change the Brick Rigs and Steam paths to the ones that match yours.

+**Note:** By default Steam is installed to `C:\Program Files (x86)\Steam`.
+If you installed it elsewhere you will have to set a different path.

 ![Paths](paths.png)